SalishSeaCast/rpn-to-gemlam/README.rst

-The code and documentation of the ``rpn-to-gemlam`` tool for generating SalishSeaCast NEMO atmospheric forcing files from ECCC RPN files are copyright 2019 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+The code and documentation of the ``rpn-to-gemlam`` tool for generating SalishSeaCast NEMO atmospheric forcing files from ECCC RPN files are copyright 2019-2020 by the `Salish Sea MEOPAR Project Contributors`_ and The University of British Columbia.

+.. _Salish Sea MEOPAR Project Contributors: https://github.com/SalishSeaCast/docs/blob/master/CONTRIBUTORS.rst

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0